maureencarey/paradigm/README.md

 ### helper_functions_1.py

-This functions are used throughout the associated scripts and called typically as 'hf'.
+These functions are used throughout the associated scripts and called typically as 'hf'.

 ### step_2_build_de_novo_models.py